Sales Tax Calculation Window

 |Top Previous Next|

-Authority Name: The authority name is the particular sales tax institution for which you are creating the tax calculation and will print on appropriate reports such as the Sales Tax Report.
-In the example above, the authority name for the state may be "State of Florida" for the first tax calculation and "Palm Beach Local" for the second calculation.
+Authority Name: The Authority Name is the particular sales tax institution for which you are creating the Tax Calculation and will print on appropriate reports such as the Sales Tax Report.
+In the example above, the authority name for the state may be "PA State" for the first tax calculation and "Philadelphia County" for the second calculation.

-Tax %: Use these fields to set the tax percentage for the Component Types.
+Tax %: Use these fields to set the Tax Percentage for the Component Types.
 For example, if you charge 7.5% sales tax on Merchandise, type "7.5" into the Merchandise field.
-If Freight is taxed at 4.5%, input "4.5" in the Freight field, etc. If the Component Type is not taxable, input a "0.00".
+If Freight is taxed at 4.5%, input "4.5" in the Freight field, etc. If the Component Type is not taxable, input a "0".

-Total: Clicking the Total radio button will apply the specified sales tax percentage to the total price of each Item.
-For example, if your are selling a couch for $3500.00, then entire $3500.00 should be taxed.
+Total: Clicking the Total option will apply the specified Sales Tax Percentage to the total price of each Item.
+For example, if you are selling a couch for $3500.00, then entire $3500.00 should be taxed.
 Total is the most common taxing method.

-Between: Clicking the Between radio button will add sales tax to the Item for the portion of the Item price that falls within the range entered in the Below and Above fields that appear to the right.
-Again using the couch example, if the Below amount is $1000.00 and the above amount is $3000.00, only $2000.00 will be taxed at the specified rate.
+Between: Clicking the Between option will add sales tax to the Item for the portion of the Item price that falls within the range entered in the Below and Above.
+Again using the couch example, if the Below amount is $1000.00 and the Above amount is $3000.00, only $2000.00 will be taxed at the specified rate.

 Calculate on Unit Price Check Box: Clicking this option will apply sales tax to each Item/unit separately.
 Leaving this option unchecked will apply sales tax to the total price of all units combined.
 For example, assume two chairs are being sold for $900.00 each.
 When this box is checked, sales tax will be calculated on $900.00 (using the Above, Below, and Between settings) and then calculated on the $900.00 again.
 The two amounts of tax will be added together.
 When the box is unchecked, then the tax will be calculated once on $1800.00.
 This option is generally only needed when using an option other than Total.